gabkrenzer/PhononFlow/README.md

 1. Run **phonopy** and obtain phonon dispersions, density of states, mode symmetries, mode animatiuons, thermal properties and many others...
 2. Run **phonopy-qha** to perform studies using the quasi-harmonic approximation.
 3. Use **ModeMap** to analyse potential energy surface along phonon modes.

+## Mind Maps
+All the mind maps were kindly realised by Justine Riou.